The Run:AI Scheduler

 Bin-packing & Consolidation¶

-Part of an efficient scheduler is the ability to eliminate defragmentation:
+Part of an efficient scheduler is the ability to eliminate fragmentation:

-- The first step in avoiding defragmentation is bin packing: try and fill nodes (machines) up before allocating workloads to new machines.
+- The first step in avoiding fragmentation is bin packing: try and fill nodes (machines) up before allocating workloads to new machines.

 Run:AI Elasticity is explained here.
 In essence, it allows unattended workloads to shrink or expand based on the cluster's availability.